syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 <kbd>PageUp</kbd>
 </td>
 <td>
-The SfDataGrid will be scrolled to previous set of rows that are not displayed in view, including the row that are partially displayed and the current cell is set to the first row.
+The SfDataGrid will be scrolled to the previous set of rows that are not displayed in the view, including the row that is partially displayed and the current cell is set to the first row.
 </td>
 </tr>
 <tr>